 (The church building remains a classic of Jugendstil design)

-The gravestones vary from the extraordinarily large and ornate to the simple with the Church of St. Charles Borromeo (consecrated in 1911) providing the central architectural feature.
+The gravestones vary from the extraordinarily large and ornate to the small and simple.
+The Jugendstil Church of St. Charles Borromeo (consecrated in 1911) provides the central architectural feature.

 Wandering through the cemetery aisles on a sunny day certainly makes for a decidedly tranquil experience, filled as the area is with trees, shrubs, and flowers.
 The authorities keep it in remarkably good condition.